The Best Practices for Employee Personnel Files

 I-9 Forms File for Employees

-Because of access rights of various government agencies, you follow best practice by maintaining a separate file for employee I-9 forms.
+Because of the access rights of various government agencies, you follow best practice by maintaining a separate file forall employee I-9 forms.
 Find out more about storing I-9 forms.

 Personnel File Access Policy for Employees

 You want to enable each employee to know what is in his or her personnel file, but you need to control the integrity, completeness, and thoroughness of the file.
 Maintaining employee and employer confidentiality and limited access are ensured with a personnel file access policy.

 What Not to Include in an Employee Personnel File

 Looking for guidelines about content that should never be included in an employee personnel file?
 Here are my best recommendations about the content that you want to maintain either in a separate, informal location or not retain at all.
 Retention of unneeded and purely opinionated documentation can hurt you.